Mesoscopic model for soft flowing systems with tunable viscosity ratio: Two-range pseudopotential lattice Boltzmann model with tunable viscosity ratio

 \subsection{Competing mechanism and pressure tensor}

-In the two range pseudopotential model, numerous features of soft flowing systems are activated via the competing mechanism between the short range attractive and middle range repulsive interactions.
+A crucial characteristic of the two range pseudopotential model is the competing mechanism between the short range attractive and middle range repulsive interactions.
 The short range interactions act between the nearest-neighbor lattice nodes (connecting through the D2Q9 lattice ), while the middle range interactions act between the next-to-nearest-neighbor lattice nodes extending up to a D2Q25 lattice $ {{\bf{e}}_j} = \left[ {\left| {{e_{jx}}} \right\rangle ,\left| {{e_{jy}}} \right\rangle } \right] $ (${\rm{j = 0,}}...{\rm{,24}}$, see Fig. \ref{DVM}).
-The competing interaction force is explicitly written as
+The competing interaction force is explicitly written as \cite{benzi2009mesoscopic,benzi2009mesoscopic2}

 where $ {G_{k,1}} $ and $ {G_{k,2}} $ are the strength coefficients for the short-range and middle-range interactions respectively, and the weights for D2Q25 lattice are $ p(0) = 247/420 $, $ p(1) = 4/63 $, $ p(2) = 4/135 $, $ p(4) = 1/180 $, $ p(5) = 2/945 $ and $ p(8) = 1/15120 $.
 The pseudopotential originally suggested by SC \cite{shan1993lattice,shan1994simulation}, $ {\psi _k}({\rho _k}) = {\rho _0}(1 - {e^{ - {\rho _k}/{\rho _0}}}) $ (with a uniform reference density $ {\rho _0}=1.0 $ for each component) is adopted.